uwspstar/FullStack/AWS-Certification/faqs.md

 - Within each AWS Region, S3 operates in a minimum of three AZs, each separated by miles to protect against local events like fires, floods, etc.
 - For objects larger than 100 megabytes, customers should consider using the Multipart Upload capability.
 - S3 You can use access control mechanisms such as bucket policies and Access Control Lists (ACLs) to selectively grant permissions to users and groups of users.
+- SSE-S3 provides an integrated solution where Amazon handles key management and key protection using multiple layers of security.
+You should choose SSE-S3 if you prefer to have Amazon manage your keys.